richmondwatkins/RWCoreDataViewer/README.md

 # RWCoreDataViewer

 RWCoreDataViewer is the simplest way to view your app's persisted Core Data store objects.
-RWCoreDataViewer presents a custom data viewer that lets you view all of your tables and the records that lie within.
+RWCoreDataViewer presents a custom data viewer that lets you view all of your tables and their records.

 ### Installation
-Add ``` pod 'RWCoreDataViewer' ``` to you Podfile
+Add ``` pod 'RWCoreDataViewer' ``` to your Podfile

 ### Use

-To display the debug viewer include the following in you AppDelegate:
+To initialize the debug viewer include the following in you AppDelegate:

 ```
 managedObjectContext.initDebugView()